 Rising tuition rates could have meant a decline in access and in the economic diversity of students, but this has not been the case at the UW.
 The UW increased its contribution to institutional financial aid in order to minimize net-price increases, particularly for students with the most financial need.
-As of the most recent information in our 2022 Fast Facts:
+As of the most recent information in our 2023 Fast Facts:

-- In 2020-21, 24 percent of UW undergraduates were eligible for Pell Grant funding. - 28 percent of entering freshmen are first generation, four-year degree seeking students. - In 2020-21, 28 percent (approximately 8,900) UW resident undergraduate students were eligible for the Husky Promise. - Approximately 14,400 UW students received funds from the Washington College Grant.
+- In 2022-23, 23 percent of UW undergraduates were eligible for Pell Grant funding. - 27 percent of entering freshmen are first-generation, four-year degree-seeking students. - In 2022-23, 26 percent (approximately 8,100) of UW resident undergraduate students were eligible for the Husky Promise. - Approximately 14,500 UW students will receive funds from the Washington College Grant.

-Last year, 54 percent of UW undergraduates received some form of financial aid, for a total of \$467 million in aid given.
-In 2021-22, the UW is awarding more than \$149 million in institutional grants and scholarships specifically to Washington residents.
+In 2021-22, 60 percent of UW undergraduates received some form of financial aid, with approximately \$450 million in aid given.
+The UW also awarded more than \$110 million in institutional grants and scholarships specifically to Washington residents.

 Table 1, on the next page, compares the UW in Seattle to its peers (the U.S. News & World Report Top Public Research Institutions) on two common metrics of affordability and access: net price and percent of students receiving Pell grants.
-In 2019-20, the published price for resident undergraduates at Seattle was \$28,394 whereas the net price for first-time, full-time, resident undergraduates at Seattle was \$9,661.
-As the table shows, the UW in Seattle has the lowest net price points of its peers, and about 66 percent of all UW undergraduates graduate with no known debt.
+In 2020-21, the published price for resident undergraduates at Seattle was \$29,319 whereas the net price for first-time, full-time, resident undergraduates at Seattle was \$8,701.2 As the table shows, the UW in Seattle has the lowest net price points of its peers, and about 66 percent of all UW undergraduates graduate with no known debt.
+3